Creamed Chip Beef with Peas

 Cream Chipped Beef: Step By Step Pictures

-When you are making something new, it can be hard to really understand how to make it.
-That’s why I decided to do step-by-step pictures.
-These pictures will walk you through everything, and at the end of the day, you’ll know exactly how to make it.
-Let’s get started on making this Cream Chipped Beef, shall we?
+When you’re making something new, it can be hard to understand how to do it.
+That’s why I decided to take step-by-step pictures.
+These pictures will walk you through everything, so you’ll know exactly how to make it when you want a delicious and healthy meal.
+Let’s get started on making this Cream-Chipped Beef, shall we?

 Step One: Melt the Butter